OUR ARTISTIC DIRECTOR & FOUNDER BIO

 - Difini Dolls Dance Crew produced a body positive, non-nude burlesque show "Santa Baby Burlesque Dance Theatre".
 Vintage choreography and performing arts were brought back with a contemporary cultural dance twist.
 Showcase took place Nov.30th., 2018 at the Park Theatre Cafe, Wpg.MB.

-- Stephanie became a governing Board member of Arts and Accessibility Network of Manitoba, and Difinity Dance became a partner of AANM.
+- Became a governing Board member of Arts and Accessibility Network of Manitoba, and Difinity Dance became a partner of AANM.

 2017- The non-nude, body positive, cross cultural, cross-generational Burlesque Dance Theatre Showcase "Beach Bum 2018" that took place July.7th., 2018 at the Dramatic Arts Centre.
 Wpg.MB